Warby Parker Overview

 They set themselves apart from the competition by designing, manufacturing, selling, and distributing all of their products in-house.

 They use high-quality materials, and their prices are generally lower than the competition.

 What's in This Review?

-I have been wearing my pair of Warby Parker Caldwell frames for over a year.
+I have been wearing my pair of Warby Parker Caldwell frames for nearly two years.
 I initially wrote this review in 2021, about a week after receiving my frames from Warby Parker.

-I've updated my review to include my opinion after a year of heavy wear.
+I've updated my review to reflect my opinion after nearly two years of regular wear.

 This review covers: